Empowering Individuals Through Peer-Recovery Support Services In the Criminal Justice System

 “Peer-Strength” is SOS Recovery Community Organization’s criminal justice recovery program.
-This initiative operates in partnership with the Department of Corrections, Strafford County Probation and Parole, Strafford County Community Corrections, and the Strafford County Drug Court.
-SOS is also active within the Belknap County Correctional Facility and participates in weekly drug court sessions across four counties, providing peer recovery support to individuals throughout New Hampshire.
+This initiative operates in partnership with the Department of Corrections, Strafford County Probation and Parole, Strafford County Community Corrections, and the Strafford County Recovery Court.
+SOS is also active within the Belknap County Correctional Facility and participates in weekly recovery court sessions across four counties, providing peer recovery support to individuals throughout New Hampshire.

 We facilitate Recovery Capital groups twice weekly in Strafford, Carroll, Coos, Grafton, and Cheshire counties, and once weekly in Rockingham County.
 These groups focus on reducing barriers to recovery, building community, and fostering peer relationships among participants.
 SOS also provides one-on-one peer support to currently incarcerated individuals in Carroll and Coos counties through scheduled phone calls.
 For those in rural areas or without local access to services, our Tele-Recovery program offers secure, web-based one-on-one support via video, phone, chat, or messaging.
 Participants only need a smartphone to connect.